Chart Color Schemes

 Health

-Health performance in New Lambton is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health outcomes in New Lambton are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

 Frequently Asked Questions - Health